 But on the ACT / SAT front, we want to add a bit more about which students can consider themselves “done”.
 We often have parents whose students earned very good scores ask whether a fall practice test is “too much” / “overkill”.
+Our answer is:

-A. falling short of a high goal is not a failure — even a 100 point improvement significantly expands college opportunities
+- Falling short of a high goal is not a failure — even a 100 point improvement significantly expands college opportunities

-B. extra tutoring and extra practice testing help only incrementally; the bulk of the improvement comes in the time we cover the Lessons and the first three Practice Tests.
+- Extra tutoring and extra practice testing help only incrementally; the bulk of the improvement comes in the time we cover the Lessons and the first three Practice Tests.
 Only then will we have a prescription for maximizing the student’s score with a healthy attitude.

-C. the SAT is the most important single test in most high school students’ careers
+- The SAT is the most important single test in most high school students’ careers

-D. that attending a name college is a higher predictor of postgraduate success (including household income) than ever before.
+- That attending a name college is a higher predictor of postgraduate success (including household income) than ever before.

 The best chance to avoid disappointment on the college front is to take reasonable measures to maximize your ACT or SAT score.
 Over the summer, 5 – 6 hours of tutoring a week and 5 – 8 hours a week of study is still LESS than a part time summer job.
 Once school resumes, we believe in tapering to just 1.5 – 3 hours of weekly study, including practice testing and a QUALITATIVE review of those tests.
 That review can include “mastery mode”: a student who can teach her study partner or her tutor why the wrong answers are wrong and where the source for the right answers is, is a student who is unlikely to get beat on test day.